leoblions/flamethrower_cat/README.md

 # Flamethrower Cat

 ## Flamethrower Cat is 2D platform action game about a cartoon cat using golang and ebitengine.
-It takes inspiration from SNES/Genesis games like Jazz Jackrabbit, Mario, Aladdin, Sonic, etc.
+It takes inspiration from 80s and 90s platformer games.

 ## Building from source:
 * Download and unzip source code